cunilog/cunilog/using.md

 # Using Cunilog

-## Building
+## Building and linking

 This brief introduction assumes that you either add the two combined source code files __cunilog_combined.h__ and __cunilog_combined.c__ in folder __src/c/combined__ to your project and compile them as part of it, or that you build libcunilog, link your application to it, and only add __cunilog_combined.h__ to your project.

-Another option would be that you add all files separately but this is a lot more work.
+Another option would be that you add all files separately but this might be a bit more work.

+Details and differences between the available build and link options can be found on page [Building Cunilog](building.md)

+## Interface

 Include __cunilog_combined.h__ to access Cunilog's interface.
 All necessary constants, enumerations, functions, macros, and structures should be